matthewamaiale/mattsblog/content/blog/gap-year/index.md

 ---
 title: Gap Year
-date: "2020-08-05T22:40:32.169Z"
+date: "2020-08-15T22:40:32.169Z"
 description: This guide offers my experience taking a gap year and a framework for deciding what time off means to you.
 I’ll explain through the perspective of breaking into Silicon Valley.
 ---
-This guide offers my experience taking a gap year and a framework for deciding what time off means to you.
-I’ll explain through the perspective of breaking into Silicon Valley.
+*This guide offers my experience taking a gap year and a framework for deciding what time off means to you.
+I’ll explain through the perspective of breaking into Silicon Valley.*

 ![Golden Gate Bridge](./IMG_0117.jpg#thumbnail)